JoshyBoi222/java-frameworks/README.md

 Line: 70-74
 Change: Added the products: “Work Station”, “Desktop”, “Laptop”, “Gaming PC” and “Smartphone”

-Commited with message "Customized the mainscreen.html file for customer shop"
+Commited and pushed with message "Customized the mainscreen.html file for customer shop"

 D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.